imranmukhtar6/Pro-Tips-for-Ethereum-Wallet-Management/recommended-wallet-setups/level-4.md

 ### Level 4

+This level has very complex setup options, using both software/hardware wallets and a Gnosis Multi-Signature Wallet.
+This section is only recommended for expert users who are very technical or have a lot of funds to protect.

 - 3 of 5 Gnosis Multi-Signature Wallet, Using an "Offline Computer"

  1. Setup/boot your Air-Gapped Offline Computer.